How much jail time will I get?

 What is 12.44a of the Texas Penal Code?

 Tex.
 Pen.
 Code Sec.
 12.44a lowers the jail time for a state jail felony to a Class A misdemeanor.
 For example, a person caught with less than a gram of meth can ask the prosecutor for a “12.44a” deal.
-If the prosecutor agrees, then the judge can give a lower jail term than that for a state-jail felony.
-The end result is the person will get a felony on their record, but will do misdemeanor jail time.
+If the prosecutor agrees, then the judge can give a lower jail term sentence than that for a state-jail felony.
+The end result is the person will get a felony on their record, but will only serve misdemeanor jail time.

 Equally important, 12.44a gives the State and defense attorneys room to work out a deal.
 And it also results in less jail time for the client.
 But the key to a 12.44a deal is the prosecutor.
 They have to agree to a 12.44 punishment.
 They also have to ask the judge for a 12.44.
 Finally, the table below lists the 12.44 law.